23. The Bohr Model (1).

 Niels Bohr

-Postulates/Assumptions of the Bohr model
+Postulates of the Bohr model

-1] Electrons move in fixed orbits and the energy of the electron depends on the size of the orbit Rutherford’s model of the atom is CORRECT!
-The protons occupy the centrally situated nucleus and the electrons revolve around it in fixed, concentric circular paths/orbits.
-Every orbit is associated with a certain amount of energy and so these are also called energy levels.
-These energy levels were given the numbers 1,2,3,4 .. or K, L, M, N.
+Niels Bohr corroborated Ernest Rutherford’s model of the atom.
+He proposed that the protons occupy the centrally situated nucleus and the electrons revolve around it in fixed, concentric circular orbits.
+Every orbit is associated with a certain amount of energy.
+These are called energy levels.
+The energy levels were denoted by numbers 1,2,3,4 .. or K, L, M, N.

 231